-The user interface is a device or a program (application program) which facilitates the user to communicate with the computer, in order to convey the computer what they want to do or what they want from the computer.
+The user interface is a device or a program (application program) that facilitates the user to communicate with the computer to convey what they want to do or what they want from the computer.
 The user interface is what the users see when they use the computer.
 As in the image below, whatever you see on the computer screen is a user interface.

 The user interface can be categorized into three types those are:

 - Menu-Based Interface

 - Graphical User Interface